shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-ova-manage-acrs.md

 <properties
-   pageTitle="Administración de los registros de control de acceso en la matriz virtual de StorSimple | Microsoft Azure" description="Describe cómo administrar los registros de control de acceso (ACR) para determinar qué hosts pueden conectarse a un volumen en la matriz virtual de StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Manage access control records for the StorSimple Virtual Array | Microsoft Azure" description="Describes how to manage access control records (ACRs) to determine which hosts can connect to a volume on the StorSimple Virtual Array." services="storsimple" documentationCenter="" authors="alkohli"